SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing/atmospheric.rst

 * The Salish Sea MEOPAR repository of CGRF product files and their NEMO CORE bulk interface representation reside in :file:`/ocean/dlatorne/MEOPAR/CGRF/`

-* Within that directory are 2 sub-directories:
+* Within that directory is 1 sub-directory:

-  * :file:`rsync-mirror/` is a collection of :file:`yyyy-mm-dd/` directories that contain uncompressed CGRF files for the day identified by the directory name
-  * :file:`NEMO-atmos/` is a collection of symbolic links to the CGRF files using the names required by the NEMO CORE bulk interface.
+  * :file:`NEMO-atmos/` is a collection of CGRF files using the names required by the NEMO CORE bulk interface.
     The :file:`NEMO-atmos/` directory also contains symbolic links to the :ref:`AtmosphericForcingInterpolationWeights` file and the :ref:`NoSnowConstraint` file in the :ref:`grid-repo` repo.

 * The files in the :file:`/ocean/dlatorne/MEOPAR/CGRF/` directory are managed by the :command:`salishsea get_cgrf` tool;